DxChainNetwork/godx-doc/gdx/gdx-manual-release0.7.2/manual0.7.2_en.md

 ### Step3.8.
 File Upload

-Place the file you want to upload under the home directory.
-If you do not want to upload your own file, you can generate a file with random data by typing the following command in the terminal
+By typing the following commands in the terminal, a file named `upload.file` with random data will be created under the home directory.
+The file size is 512KB.

 ```shell
 $ cd ~